lmller/gof-in-kotlin/README.md

-Gand of Four patterns in Kotlin
+Gang of Four patterns in Kotlin inspired by https://github.com/mariofusco/from-gof-to-lambda